Our innovative approach to treating moyamoya in kids

 We have had a longstanding devotion to understanding Moyamoya disease, which leads to developing better treatments for children faced with this often devastating condition.
 Our neurosurgeons—who are also members of the Harvard Medical School faculty—conduct ongoing research into Moyamoya and often collaborate with visionary scientists at nearby universities and throughout the biomedical community around the world.

-Current neurosurgery research projects underway at Children’s include:
+Current neurosurgery research projects underway at Boston Children’s include:

 determining the effectiveness of specific treatments for Moyamoya

 examining molecules in the brain and spinal fluid that may impact new blood vessel growth